 IQUPS organizes a series of introductory lectures on Quantum Engineering.
 They are open to Master students, PhD students, Post-docs, and researchers.
 See the Teaching page!

-IQUPS organizes an international workshop on Recent Advances in Quantum Computing on December 13-14, at Amphi Bloch, SPEC, CEA-Saclay.
+IQUPS organized an international workshop on Recent Advances in Quantum Computing on December 13-14, at Amphi Bloch, SPEC, CEA-Saclay.
 More information in the Workshop page!

 to the SIRTEQ network on related subjects at the Région Ile-de-France level.